At team Salt & Wind Travel, we see eye-to-eye on almost everything.

-But of those few things that we don't agree on, nothing divides us quite as much as one topic: how to make the best classic margarita cocktail.
-Even when you take away all the fancier options -- ahem, Skinny Margarita, Spicy Margarita, or Charred Citrus Margarita -- we still can't agree.
-That's because we don't on the most basic of basics like if the cocktail should be salt-rimmed, whether it should have orange liqueur, or what type of tequila to use.
+But of the few things that we don’t agree on, nothing divides us quite as much as one topic: how to make the best classic margarita cocktail.
+Even when you take away all the fancier options – ahem, Skinny Margarita, Spicy Margarita, or Charred Citrus Margarita – we still disagree.
+That’s because we don’t on the most basic of basics like if the cocktail should be salt-rimmed, whether it should have orange liqueur, or what type of tequila to use.

-Despite that, there are things we agree on: all of us prefer a margarita on the rocks, all of us like those rocks to be cracked (not crushed!), and we only ever use freshly-squeezed lime juice.
+But, there are things we agree on.
+All of us prefer a margarita on the rocks, all of us like those rocks to be cracked (not crushed!), and we only ever use freshly-squeezed lime juice.
 And all of us like this version of a Classic Cadillac Margarita!

 We already went over the various origin stories behind the classic Margarita when we covered the must-try classic food and drink from Baja California.
 But we didn’t mention the formula.

 If you were to create a cocktail family tree, you’d find that the Margarita falls squarely in the sour cocktail family.
 As you might guess, a sour is a cocktail that combines a liqueur with some citrus juice (usually lime or lemon) and a sweetener.
 According to the IBA – the authority on all things alcohol – the official ratio is 10 parts tequila to 4 parts triple sec/sweetener to 3 parts lime juice though you’ll find all sorts of variations on that.

 Cadillac Margarita Versus Regular Margarita

 A classic Margarita is a sour cocktail made with tequila, lime juice, and orange liqueur.
 But what is a Cadillac Margarita?
 Well, a Cadillac Margarita is a premium version – hence the reference to the most classic of luxury vehicles – and is considered a top-shelf margarita.